-The Input Preprocessor is used to establish files defining the input domain.
-Input Preprocessor is here for You to build and manage input distributions for all types of projects supported by Uptimai software.
-You can choose the type of input distribution best fitting to Your project, set boundary conditions to them, and also visualize and check resulting distribution shapes.
+The Input Preprocessor is used to build and manage input distributions for all types of projects supported by Uptimai software.
+You can choose the type of input distribution best fitting to your project, set boundary conditions for them, and also visualize and check resulting distribution shapes.
 It is highly recommended to examine all inputs and their compatibility with the Uptimai software, especially when these are prepared in an external application or script.
 It prevents possible computation fails or misinterpretation of results.

 The About button on the bottom right shows the menu dedicated to accessing the link to this document (Help), contacting Uptimai company to get the support (Company), and showing the information about the currently installed version of the program (Version).

-Under the New input section o the software you can start to prepare input files needed for the work with other programs from the Uptimai family.
-First, the method intended to be used further has to be chosen from options found under Select method.
-Currently, it is possible prepare inputs for four methods of the Uptimai Solver:
+Under the New input section of the software, you can start to prepare input files needed for the work with other programs from the Uptimai family.
+First, the method intended to be used further has to be chosen from options found under the Select method.
+Currently, it is possible to prepare inputs for five methods of the Uptimai Solver:

 - Preliminary Analysis : Analysis showing the sensitivity of the variance of results to input variables.
-Simplified process which does not require to build the full surrogate model, significantly reduced number of samples is required.
+A simplified process that does not require building the full surrogate model, significantly reducing the number of samples is required.